Long Beach Battery Lawyer

 Simple Battery vs. Aggravated Battery

 Under Section 242 of the California Penal Code, battery is described as an "unlawful attempt to cause violent injury to another person."
 You may be charged with battery by simply attempting to cause injury.
-A battery may result in a misdemeanor conviction or even a felony depending on the circumstances of a case.
+A battery may result in a misdemeanor conviction or even a felony depending on the circumstances of a case (such as domestic violence).
 Simple battery often has minimal penalties, while aggravated battery (such as for battery against a law enforcement officer) may result in serious penalties.
 With the right legal advocate by your side, however, you can protect your rights and avoid undeserved consequences.

 40+ Years’ Combined Experience Can Protect Your Future.
 Call Us Today!

 Facing battery charges in California and unsure of where to turn?
 Our Long Beach battery defense lawyers are more than prepared to guide you through this difficult time.
 We know that many times, charges of battery are leveled against someone who was acting in self-defense or was caught in confusing circumstances.
 You don't have to fight these charges on your own.

 Our Long Beach criminal defense attorneys have defended clients throughout Orange County and Southern California for decades.
 When you need trusted counsel, you can come to the Law Office of Peacock & Le Beau.
 Our certified criminal law specialist can provide the expert advocacy you deserve—we know how to get your charges reduced or dismissed, and we constantly prepared to battle for your rights in trial if necessary.

 Assault & Battery Dismissed